clauswilke/dataviz/docs/small_axis_labels.md

 A somewhat better version of this figure is shown as Figure \@ref(fig:Aus-athletes-ugly).
 I think the fonts are still too small, and that's why I have labeled the figure as ugly.
 However, we are moving in the right direction.
 This figure might be passable under some circumstances.
 My main criticism here is not so much that the labels aren't legible as that the figure is not balanced; the text elements are too small compared to the rest of the figure.

 (ref:Aus-athletes-ugly) Percent body fat versus height in male athletes.
 This figure is an improvement over Figure \@ref(fig:Aus-athletes-small), but the text elements remain too small and the figure is not balanced.
+Data source: @Telford-Cunningham-1991

 <div class="figure" style="text-align: center">
 <img src="small_axis_labels_files/figure-html/Aus-athletes-ugly-1.png" alt="(ref:Aus-athletes-ugly)" width="576" />